 What is Every Girl Can Play?

-Began in 2018 by Thomas Worthington High School student, Rachel Rinaldi, a life-long Worthington athlete, Every Girl Can Play is a program designed to encourage the athletic participation of girls in the Worthington community and provide financial support to female sports participants when needed.
+Began in 2018 by Rachel Rinaldi, a Thomas Worthington High School student and life-long Worthington athlete, Every Girl Can Play is a program designed to encourage the athletic participation of girls in the Worthington community and provide financial support to female sports participants when needed.

 Why is this support needed?

 In the Worthington School District 25.6% of students are in financial need.
 Over 47% of families in Worthington have qualified and are assisted by the free and reduced lunch program.
 This number has almost doubled since 2012 when only 25 percent of students were on free and reduced lunch.
 With limited resources, many families are forced to make difficult decisions regarding participation in extracurricular activities.

 Every Girl Can Play scholarship funds are available to girls from the Worthington School District participating in a WYB rec sport who demonstrate financial need based upon free and reduced school lunch documentation.
 If an athlete meets this requirement, the WYB Administrative Director will allocate scholarship funds on a first-come, first served basis.
 When the account is depleted, no additional scholarship funds will be available or promised until more donations can be solicited.
 Scholarship funds are available for each eligible participant for one WYB rec sport per season.
 Follow the steps in the How Do I Get Started? section found below if you would like to apply for a scholarship.